Testimonials

-Wellness Center for almost two years at least once a week.
-Lisa is 13
+at Beth's Wellness Center for almost two years at least once a week.

-years old and to hear Beth explain it she should be the poster child for
+Lisa is 13 years old and to hear Beth explain it she should be the

-just started flyball and agility with her but did quit flyball because
+flyball and agility with her but did quit flyball because of the

-of the hard turns.
-My vet advised to continue the agility just not to
+hard turns.
+My vet advised to continue the agility just not to overwork

 is a low impact exercise and does not cause pain to her joints.

-swimming crew in September.
-She was a little reluctant at first but quickly
+the swimming crew in September.
+She was a little reluctant at first

-highly recommend it for anyone to give their dogs healthy exercise and
+and I highly recommend it for anyone to give their dogs healthy

 ARCHIE